How much did your neighbor's house cost? Search our real estate transactions database

 This database contains information about real estate transactions that occurred in New York state since 2004.
 Records for counties outside of New York City are obtained from the New York State Office of Real Property Services and updated monthly.

-Whether you're a potential homebuyer, a current homeowner, or simply interested in the Rochester housing market, our tool is designed for you.
+Whether you're a potential homebuyer, a current homeowner, or simply interested in the Lower Hudson Valley housing market including: Westchester, Rockland and Putnam counties, our tool is designed for you.

 Search by Location: Input your county, town or a name to access a list of recent real estate transactions.